Community Based Hand Surgery Service

 Our Hand Surgeons

 John Harrison specialises in surgery of the upper limb, having done a fellowship at Wrightington Hospital and practices the latest evidence based treatments.
-John regularly treats professional sportsmen from football, Rugby, British Superbikes, and Team GB Rowing.
+John regularly treats professional sportspeople from Football, Rugby, British Superbikes, and Team GB Rowing.
 He has published and presented his work nationally and internationally.
-His research has directly led to the development of replacement joints for the elbow and wrist and he has published a new technique for the treatment of exercise induced compartment syndrome of the forearm.
+His research has directly led to the development of replacement joints for the elbow and wrist, and he has published a new technique for the treatment of exercise induced compartment syndrome of the forearm.

-Jagannath Chakravarthy originally trained in Birmingham before moving North in 2012 to join John and the team at Gateshead.
+Jagannath Chakravarthy originally trained in Birmingham before moving North in 2012.
 He also specialises in shoulder, elbow and hand surgery, introducing awake shoulder arthroscopy in Gateshead.
 He is keen to be able to offer the same level of service to Cumbrian patients in Cumbria.

 The average waiting time from referral to assessment is 4 weeks.
 All patients in this reporting period were assessed and treated within 18 weeks of referral.